What You Need to Know About Gretna Theatre

 Q: With the theatre being located in the Lebanon Valley, what is Gretna Theatre’s role in the community?

 A: We try to stay involved as much as we can within the community, and we hope to continue to do that more and more as we start to expand our program model.
 We do touring outreach where we go out into schools and museums.
-In the fall the past two years we have done “Nevermore,” which was an experiential Edgar Allan Poe event in the Chautauqua, where we used porches and such.
+In the past we have done “Nevermore,” which was an experiential Edgar Allan Poe event in the Chautauqua, where we used porches and such.
 So it wasn’t at the Playhouse, but around the Playhouse.

 What’s exciting about the Family Series is that all of the shows that we produce in-house are based on literary works and, through support from the Hershey Company, every family gets to leave with a book from the show, so that’s really awesome!
 I have a seven-year-old and two-year-old, and my seven-year-old is obsessed with it.